-Also, campers should be comfortable swimming and treading water, be able to submerge their heads under water, behave prudently if a capsize occurs, and be in adequate physical shape to engage in the Camp’s activities.
+Also, campers should be comfortable in the water (ability to swim is not required, life vests are worn at all times while on the water), be able to submerge their heads under water, behave prudently if a capsize occurs, and be in adequate physical shape to engage in the Camp’s activities.
 If in doubt, please contact your doctor.
 In addition Campers and/or parents must notify a staff member regarding any medical condition of which the instructor should be made aware.
 Although you may provide your own, Shoreline does provide PFDs (life vests) and wetsuits.

 What To Bring (Outside of COVID-19 Requirements)